Millefleur: Tapestries

-In the millefleur style the plants are dispersed across the field on a green background representing grass, to give the impression of a flowery meadow, and cover evenly the whole decorated field.
+In the millefleur style, plants are dispersed across a field on a green background representing grass to give the impression of a flowery meadow, covering the whole decorated field evenly.
 At the time they were called verdures in French.
-They are mostly flowering plants shown as a whole, and in flower, with the coloration of the flowers of a distinct brightness compared to the usually darker background.
-Many are recognizable as specific species, with varying degrees of realism, but accuracy does not seem to be the point of the depiction.
-Neither are the flowering plants used to create perspective or depth of field.
-There are very often animals and sometimes human figures dispersed around the field, often rather small in relation to the plants, and at a similar size to each other, whatever their relative sizes in reality.
+Flowering plants, shown on a typically darker background, often include recognizable species.
+Specific plants, animals, and their arrangement likely carried symbolic associations.

-The tapestries usually include large figures whose meaning is not always apparent, which seems to derive from the division of labour under the guild system, so that the weavers were obliged to repeat figure designs by members of the painters' guild, but could design the backgrounds themselves.
-Such was the case in Brussels at any rate, after a lawsuit between the two groups in 1476.
-The subjects are generally secular, but there are some religious survivals.
+Some tapestries include large figures whose meaning is not always apparent, which seems to derive from the division of labour under the guild system, so that the weavers were obliged to repeat figure designs by members of the painters' guild, but could design the backgrounds themselves.
+Such was the case in Brussels after a lawsuit between the two groups in 1476.
+The subjects are generally secular, but some are religious.

 Millefleur style was most popular in late 15th and early 16th century French and Flemish tapestry, with the best known examples including The Lady and the Unicorn and The Hunt of the Unicorn.
 These are from what has been called the "classic" period, where each "bouquet" or plant is individually designed, improvised by the weavers as they worked, while later tapestries, probably mostly made in Brussels, usually have mirror images of plants on the right and left sides of the piece, suggesting a cartoon re-used twice.
 The precise origin of the pieces has been much argued about, but the only surviving example whose original payment can be traced was a large heraldic millefleur carpet made for Duke Charles the Bold of Burgundy in Brussels, part of which is now in the Bern Historical Museum.